Soccer-Fans brace for politically charged U.S.-Iran match at World Cup

 The United States and Iran severed formal relations in 1980 after the Revolution and ties were hostile when their soccer teams clashed in the 1998 World Cup.
 Iran emerged with a 2-1 victory in a game dubbed the "mother of all football matches".

-(Reporting by Maya Gebeily and Charlotte Bruneau; Writing by Ghaida Ghantous; Editing by Peter Rutherford )
+(Reporting by Maya Gebeily and Charlotte Bruneau; Additional reporting by Elwely Elwelly in Dubai; Writing by Ghaida Ghantous; Editing by Peter Rutherford, William Maclean )

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.